 Binka Le Breton

-Alfredo was born and bred in Rosário da Limeira, first came to Iracambi as a child, and now lives nearby with his family.
-He coordinates Forest4Water and visits local family farms which are reforesting with seedlings provided by Iracambi.
-He supports farmers at every stage of the process, ensuring that the seedlings are correctly planted and well cared for, with the objective of protecting and increasing the water supply and creating new forest corridors.
+Alfredo was born and raised on a local farm, first came to Iracambi as a school child, and now lives nearby with his family.
+He coordinates the forestry field work, supports the farmers at every stage of the process, and ensures that the seedlings are correctly planted and well cared for.
+Rain or shine, Alfredo and his team are the heart and soul of the forestry program.

 Board of Directors, Amigos de Iracambi Brazil